nismayil01/Strain-Analysis-CNN/README.md

 ## Project Summary

 The workflow replaces traditional manual tracing methods with a U-Net-based Convolutional Neural Network (CNN) to perform mineral segmentation.
-Post-segmentation, ellipse fitting is applied to segmented clasts to extract morphological data such as axial ratios, orientations, and area percentages—key metrics for finite strain analysis.
+Post-segmentation, ellipse fitting is applied to segmented clasts to extract morphological data such as axial ratios, orientations, and area percentages for finite strain analysis.

 ## Directory Structure
 📁 .IPYNB Files → Jupyter notebooks for training, segmentation, ellipse fitting, and plotting